jessika8/MERN/README.md

 * Connected front-end and back-end
 * OpenWeatherMap API is displaying current weather when inserting city and country
 * Chuck Norris API is displaying a joke
+* Facts API is displaying a fact about dates

 ## How can I make the project better?
 * Adding a login area using MongoDB for saving the data
-* Adding a third API
+* Adding more APIs
 * Improving the design to make it more professional
-* Adding more APIs

 ## Tech/framework used
 * Node.js v10.16.3